Adalog-fr/ada-static-code-analysis-tools-benchmark/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 This repository aims to provide a benchmark comparison between static code analysis tools available in Ada.
-The goal is to provide a large amount of valid Ada code in order to process benchmark for analysis tools.
+The goal is to provide a large amount of valid Ada code to process benchmark for analysis tools.

-Currently due to ASIS limit, the project with Ada version up to 2012 is supported.
+Currently, due to ASIS limit, the project with Ada version up to 2012 is supported.
 Therefore, we have filtered projects for the benchmark via a set of files.

 ## Current Result